cenkbcark/updatedPokedexApp/README.md

 # updatedPokedexApp

 This is the better version of previous one.
-I preferred 'collection View' for this time for better outlooking also tried to use different view stuff.
+I preferred 'collection View' for this time for better outlooking also tried to use different view stuff..